Nevermind-s/dataenh-fsjs-22-assessment/readme.md

 ## Deployment

-You need to deploy the application; However, you need to think about how you can deploy and scale such solutions and you'll be asked during the review about it.
+You don't need to deploy the application; However, you need to think about how you can deploy and scale such solutions and you'll be asked during the review about it.